argoproj/argo-cd/docs/user-guide/commands/argocd_proj_windows_delete.md

 Delete a sync window from a project.
 Requires ID which can be found by running "argocd proj windows list PROJECT"

-### Synopsis

-Delete a sync window from a project.
-Requires ID which can be found by running "argocd proj windows list PROJECT"

 ```
 argocd proj windows delete PROJECT ID [flags]
 ```